next-page-tester/next-page-tester/README.md

 ### Experimental `useDocument` option

-`useDocument` option is partially implemented and might be unstable. `next/head` doesn't currently work on initial render.

-`useDocument` might also produce a `UnhandledPromiseRejectionWarning` warning on client side navigation.
+`useDocument` option is partially implemented and might be unstable.
+It might produce a `UnhandledPromiseRejectionWarning` warning on client side navigation.

 ### Next.js versions support